How to Get a PUC Certificate for a Bike?

 - Step 4: Click on the 'PUC Details' button to view the PUCC status.

 To renew your PUC certificate, you must visit the nearest emission-testing centre.
 Notably, online PUCC renewal is impossible as your bike has to undergo an emission test.
-The process is quite simple and you will get the renewed certificate within 1 day.
+The process is quite simple, and you will get the renewed certificate within 1 day.

-What is the PUC Certificate Download Process?
+What is the Bike Pollution Certificate Download Process?

 To download the PUC certificate online, visit the VAHAN portal.
 Here are the steps you will follow to download it: